America's Favorite Sketch Comedy Can Be A Brand Marketer's Dream Come True

 The Future Of Brands And SNL

 Brands are beginning to work more and more with Saturday Night Live.
-Aside from just parody ads, SNL will begin integrating branded content into their programming, similar to what Jimmy Fallon did with Fallonventions on his late night talk show.
+Aside from just parody ads, SNL will begin integrating branded content into their programming, similarly to what Jimmy Fallon did with Fallonventions on his late night talk show.

 Are you interested in integrating product placement into your entertainment marketing mix, but simply don’t know where to start?
 There is so much more to product placement than you may think, and it is important to be educated about the key tactics to best fit your brand.
 Download our Product Placement and Promotion e-book today to start learning more!